Donald Trump visits San Francisco for campaign fundraiser

 Trump’s arrival leading to eventful day of rallies and protests across the city with many of his supporters driving into the city Thursday afternoon for a rally near Fort Mason.
 They were met with counter-protestors, who see Trump in a much different light.

-The same group headed to Pacific Heights, where tensions picked up between Trump supporters and protestors, one of whom lived in the neighborhood.
+The same group headed to Pacific Heights, where tensions picked up between Trump supporters and protesters, one of whom lived in the neighborhood.

 The resident told NBC Bay Area that he was not a fan of the former president and questioned his supporters, after Trump was convicted of 34 felonies last week.